tanepiper/jquery.ui.pwstrength/README.md

   Default: `"#username"` (String)

-  The username field to match a password to, to ensure the user does not use the same value for their password
+  The username field to match a password to, to ensure the user does not use the same value for their password.

 * __raisePower__:

   Default: `1.4` (Double)

-  The value used to modify the final score, allows you to tailor your results
+  The value used to modify the final score, allows you to tailor your results.

 * __onLoad__:

   Default: `undefined` (Function)

-  A callback function, fired on load of the widget
+  A callback function, fired on load of the widget.

 * __onKeyUp__:

   Default: `undefined` (Function)

-  A callback function, fired on key up when the user is typing
+  A callback function, fired on key up when the user is typing.

 * __rules__: